ngokhoa1202/cs-note/site-reliability-engineering/container-engine/artifacts/java/GraalVM.md

 ## Native Image
 - Compiles Java bytecode *ahead-of-time* into a standalone native executable.
 - Produces binaries that:
-  - Start up in *milliseconds* (vs. seconds for traditional JVM)
+    - Start up in *milliseconds* (vs. seconds for traditional JVM).
-  - Consume *less memory* (no JIT overhead, smaller heap)
+    - Consume *less memory* (no JIT overhead, smaller heap).
-  - Do not require JVM installation to run
+    - Do not require JVM installation to run.
 - Uses **Substrate VM**, a minimal runtime that includes only the necessary components.
 ## Truffle Framework
 - A language implementation framework that enables *polyglot programming*.